 No YY plants are produced when the Y is wild type, confirming the Y is significantly degenerated.

 The level of sexual dimorphism depends on the environment where Silene latifolia grows.
-We are looking for QTL based on a cross between dry and wet environments, with a special interest to those that localise on the sex chromosomes.
+We are looking for QTL based on a cross between plants from dry and wet environments, with a special interest to QTL that localise on the sex chromosomes.

 Lines with large and small flowers (good for females and males, respecively) have been generated by artificial selection.
 Gene expression differences between those lines should reveal the first genes that respond to such sexually antagonistic selection.

 Incomplete penetrance of sex determination in frogs, and achiasmatic meiosis in males, allows for interesting possibilities in the evolution of a new sex chromosome.

 A study of viability and fertility of YY plants, produced by hormonal treatment and prunning, allows to determine the phenotypic effects of possible Y chromosome degeneration.